Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 Brexit update from Parcel Motel

-The answer depends on the volume, frequency and value of the import trade.
-In September 2020 Revenue produced a comprehensive ‘Guide to Customs Import Procedures‘.
+How the import process is generally managed depends on the volume, frequency and value of the import trade.

 A. Large scale importer